Troubleshoot & Feedback¶

 Tap Interactive report > Report

-When the bug report is ready, send the logs, device type, and OS version details to Support.
+When the bug report is ready, send the logs, device type, and OS version details to the online forum.

 If your app crashes, a dialog appears asking that allows you to choose whether to send the log always or just once.
 Choose Always to help Adobe resolve any app issues.